luismr/blueprint-prompts/python/essentials.md

 # Create a Vanilla Python Project

+## Description

+This prompt helps you create a basic Python project structure following standard conventions.
+It provides a complete project organization that can serve as a foundation for any Python application without specialized frameworks.

+The prompt will:
+- Generate a standard Python project structure
+- Set up basic configuration files
+- Configure testing infrastructure
+- Add code quality tools
+- Set up documentation
+- Include CI/CD configurations
+- Create license and README files

+Use this prompt when you want to:
+- Start a new Python project from scratch
+- Follow Python best practices
+- Set up automated testing
+- Include essential development tools
+- Create a maintainable project structure

+The generated project will include:
+- Standard Python package layout
+- Test configuration with pytest
+- Code quality tools (flake8, black)
+- Virtual environment setup
+- Documentation structure
+- Basic CI/CD configuration
+- License and README templates

+## Prompt

 A vanilla Python project is a basic, minimal Python project setup that follows standard Python development practices and conventions.
 It provides a clean foundation for building Python applications without any specialized frameworks or complex dependencies.

 Key characteristics of a vanilla Python project include: